Akintola-Stephen/deel-backend-task/README.md

-# bank-operation
+# DEEL-OPERATION

-A simple banking operation

 ```
-BANKING OPERATION - is a simple app that allows user creates an account based on some given account types (Savings, Current,..), retrieve information on his account based on a generated account number and also view olist of all created account
+DEEL OPERATION
 ```

 ## Code structure explanation

-This project work contains the follwing folders.
+This project work contains the following folders.

 - config: A folder that contains a db file that contains functions used to establish connection to our mongoDB database